lstprjct/TechTubeInsider/README.md

    iex(irm is.gd/bypassjx)
    ```

-3. Follow the on-screen instructions to proceed.

-And you're done! 🎉
+3. Follow the on-screen instructions to proceed and you're done! 🎉

 ---